Madison Bumgarner: 2015

 On September 1, Bumgarner became the first left-handed pitcher in the live-ball era to hit five home runs and strikeout two hundred batters in a single season.
 On September 12 at AT&T Park, in an 8–0 win over the Padres, Bumgarner pitched his third career complete game one-hit shutout, including a career-high 7 2/3 perfect innings to start the game.
+He almost pitched a perfect game in consecutive seasons against a NL West team had it not been for one baserunner.
+On September 15, 2015, at AT&T Park, trailing 8–5 to the Cincinnati Reds in the bottom of the eighth inning, Bumgarner pinch-hit for Affeldt, batting seventh.
+After falling behind 0–2 in the count, Bumgarner drew a walk on seven pitches, all fastballs, in a "spirited at bat" against fellow 2015 National League All-Star pitcher Aroldis Chapman with two outs, loading the bases.

-Bumgarner tied a career high in wins with eighteen, posting an 18–9 record, a 2.93 ERA, and also set career highs with a .667 win percentage, 218 1/3 innings pitched and 234 strikeouts for the 2015 MLB regular season.
+Bumgarner was scheduled to start the last game of the regular season, but with the Giants eliminated from playoff contention and his huge workload over the last two years, Bochy decided to rest him.
+Matt Cain got the start.
+Bumgarner had a chance to be the first Giants pitcher since Shawn Estes in 1997 to win 19 games in one season.
+Bumgarner tied a career high in wins with 18, posting an 18–9 record, a 2.93 ERA, and also set career highs with a .667 win percentage, 218 1/3 innings pitched and 234 strikeouts for the 2015 MLB regular season.
+His four complete games tied for the most in the Majors with five other pitchers.
 He was named the winner of the 2015 National League Silver Slugger Award at pitcher.
 Bumgarner finished in sixth place in voting for the NL Cy Young Award.